What is a Collective Redundancy?

 - One week’s pay for each complete year of employment in which the employee was aged between 22-40

-The length of service is capped at 20 years and the figure used for weekly pay is capped at £544.
+The service length is capped at 20 years, and the figure used for weekly pay is capped at £544.
 The maximum amount of statutory redundancy pay is £16,320.

-Employees are also entitled to receive pay in respect of any accrued but untaken holiday pay.
+Employees are also entitled to receive pay for any accrued but untaken holiday pay.

-Your total redundancy pay, both contractual and statutory, may be tax-free up to a maximum amount of £30,000.
+Your total contractual and statutory redundancy pay may be tax-free up to a maximum of £30,000.